 - lymphocyte depleted: worse prognosis

-Treatment is dependent on the stage of disease:
+Treatment is dependant on the stage of the disease:

 - stage IIa and below: localized radiotherapy